How to Apologize Well and Repair a Relationship

 Express regret

 Whether your actions were unintentional or on purpose, you harmed someone you care about.
-If they have any significance whatsoever to you, you owe them an apology.
+If they have any significance to you whatsoever, you owe them an apology.

 Like Elton John sang, “Sorry seems to be the hardest word…” But this is the place to start.
 Start by simply saying you're sorry.